Fordham, Bronx: Old Fordham Village

-The section's origins date back to about 1751, when Fordham Manor was built on what was called Rose Hill.
+The section's origins date back to about 1751, when Fordham Manor was built on what was called Rose Hilll.
 Most of the estate is part of the Rose Hill Campus of Fordham University.
 Besides the main manor house and other side buildings on the campus, other historic buildings and noted homes still exist within Old Fordham Village.
-For example, American poet Edgar Allan Poe spent his final years with his wife Virginia in a cottage in Fordham, which is still standing in Poe Park.
-The nearby Fordham University Church bell is named "old Edgar" and may have been the inspiration for his poem The Bells.
+For example, writer and poet Edgar Allan Poe spent his final years with his wife Virginia in a cottage in Fordham, which is still standing in Poe Park.
+The nearby Fordham University Church bell is named "old Edgar" and may have been the inspiration for his poem "The Bells".

 In the 18th century, the Kings Road went through Old Fordham Village, an area of rural estates and small farms, linking Colonial New York and towns and villages north toward Boston.
-It was a minor rest stop for travelers and coaches, where many springs fed The Mill Brook that crossed this road.
-During the American Revolution, it was a critical crossing point for Gen. George Washington's Continental Army retreating toward White Plains to safely escape from New York while being chased by the Colonial British and Hessian Forces.
-There were many American Patriots that lived in this area.
+It was a minor rest stop for travelers and coaches, where many springs fed the Mill Brook that crossed this road.
+During the American Revolution, it was a critical crossing point for General George Washington's Continental Army retreating toward White Plains to safely escape from New York while being chased by the Colonial British and Hessian forces.
+There were many American Patriots who lived in this area.
 After the revolution, the Kings Road was renamed the Boston Post Road, becoming an important thoroughfare for a growing new nation.